Diseases

 • Bacterial: whooping cough (pertussis)

 While risks among service members are lowered because of vaccine requirements, there is a potential for outbreaks on ships and in other close-quartered environments.
-Also, family members may be at increased risk, especially those who are less-than-fully-vaccinated because of young age, medical conditions, or other reasons.
+Family members may be at increased risk, especially those who are less-than-fully-vaccinated because of young age, medical conditions, or other reasons.

-While both the Centers for Disease Control and Prevention (CDC) and military public health tracking data show these acute respiratory diseases occur throughout the year, they are more common in fall and winter.
+While data show these respiratory illnesses occur throughout the year, they are more common in fall and winter.
 It is possible to experience more than one of these diseases at the same time.

-Children are often exposed to and infected these diseases outside the home such as in school or childcare centers, they can then transmit the virus to other members of the family.
-Some disease organisms can survive for many hours on hard surfaces such as tables and crib rails; it typically lives on soft surfaces such as tissues and hands for shorter amounts of time.
-These diseases tend to be more dangerous to children and infants and those over 65 years, or those with weakened immune systems.
+Children are often exposed to and infected by these diseases outside the home, such as in school or childcare centers.
+They can then transmit the disease to other members of the family.
+Germs can survive on hard surfaces such as tables, doorknobs and crib rails for many hours and soft surfaces such as tissues and hands for shorter amounts of time.

 Prevention

-While there are some differences in symptoms and treatment, prevention measures are similar for all these repiratory illnesses.
+While there are some differences in symptoms and treatment, prevention measures are similar for all these respiratory illnesses.

-Do your part to protect yourself and reduce the spread of these diseases:
+Do your part!
+Help reduce the spread of germs by

-• Clean hands often with soap and warm water or alcohol-based hand cleaners.
+• Washing your hands often with soap and warm water or alcohol-based hand cleaners.

 Influenza (Flu)